"As most of you know, Dana and I have been working with the Fulani for more than three years," Ian said, "and we have not yet had any converts."

 " 'Oh, you have made a great mistake,' Hassan exclaimed.
 At first, we assumed he was saying that by using the spray, we had contaminated the honeycomb.
 We soon realized this was not the problem.
 Our mistake, he made clear, had been in killing the bees that he connected with their cows and with God as Creator.

 "While the discussion was enlightening for us, it was also very troubling.
 We realized that to our neighbors, bees are a blessing.
-In fact what they said was, 'The bees came from God.'
+What they said was, 'The bees came from God.'
 It was not a fear that the honey had been contaminated and that we had thereby destroyed food.
 In their eyes, we had destroyed, though unwittingly, something God had sent.

 Ian continued the story.
 "Before dusk that afternoon, several Fulani elders came to visit us.
 They asked us to tell them what had happened.
 In the course of the conversation, one of them suddenly demanded that we pay them for having killed the bees.
 We did not respond, but then another elder ominously said, 'You will pay, but not in money!'